-We donate 10 percent of our sales to the local community.
+We donate 10 percent of our revenue to the local community

 |Company name||Megurun Inc.|